Planning

 Stage 3 - Hillview Wind Farm

 The 200–300 MW wind farm is in the early stages of planning, with pre-feasibility studies currently underway.
-We submitted a Scoping Report for the proposed Hillview Wind Farm to the NSW Department of Planning, Housing and Infrastructure in November 2024, outlining our initial plans for this project.
-This document is available online for public review and comment via the Major Projects Planning Portal.
+We submitted a Scoping Report to the Department of Planning, Housing & Infrastructure in 2024.
+SEARs have now been issued for this project – the SEARs outline the areas of the projects that will need to be assessed in the EIS.
+Both documents are available for public review and comment via the Major Projects Planning Portal.

 VISIT THE NSW PLANNING PORTAL TO READ THE SCOPING REPORT FOR THIS PROJECTAerial view of a wind turbine